How do I choose the right model(s)?

 Before selecting a model, it’s important to consider a few things:

 Data Privacy.
-Dartmouth Chat supports access to both local (internal) models such as Llama and Mistral and cloud-based (external) models such as Claude and GPT.
+Dartmouth Chat supports access to both local (internal) models such as GPT-OSS and Llama and cloud-based (external) models such as Claude and GPT.
 With regard to local models, all data is hosted on Dartmouth computers and is not shared within or outside the College for any purpose.
 Models marked as external are hosted remotely by third-party providers, and all data shared is subject to the specific provider’s terms.
 Links to their privacy statements can be found here.

 Cost.
 Locally hosted models like Llama and Mistral can be used on an unlimited basis by members of the Dartmouth community, while third-party models like Claude and GPT require the use of tokens.
 Tokens are limited to 2,000/day per individual, though arrangements can be made to purchase additional tokens if needed.
 The relative cost of the third-party models can be seen next to their names (e.g., FREE, $, or $$$).
 If you are considering a specific project, you can use the Dartmouth Tokenizer tool to understand what your token use might look at relative to specific models.